sass/sass/proposal/package-importer.d.ts.md

 Before the first bullet points in [`compile`] and [`compileString`] in the Javascript Compile API, insert:

-* If any object in `options.importers` contains the key `pkgImporter` with the value `node`:
+* If any item in `options.importers` is an instance of the `NodePackageImporter`
+  class:

   * If no filesystem is available, throw an error.

     > This primarily refers to a browser environment, but applies to other
     > sandboxed JavaScript environments as well.

-  * Let `entryPointPath` be the value of the object's `entryPointPath` key if set, resolved relative to the current working directory, and otherwise the value of `require.main.filename`.
+  * Let `entryPointPath` be the class's `entryPointPath` value if set, resolved relative to the current working directory, and otherwise the value of `require.main.filename`.

   * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of the absolute file URL for`entryPointPath`.

-  * Replace the object with `pkgImporter` in a copy of `options.importers`.
+  * Replace the item with `pkgImporter` in a copy of `options.importers`.

 [`compile`]: ../spec/js-api/compile.d.ts.md#compile
 [`compileString`]: ../spec/js-api/compile.d.ts.md#compilestring